robyuk/ToDo/README.md

 # ToDo
-Simple ToDo app with CLI and GUI interfaces
+Simple ToDo List app with CLI and GUI interfaces